hombit/freddi/Readme.md

-`Freddi` pre-compiled x86-64 Linux packages for several Python versions are available on <https://pypi.org/project/freddi/> and can be used as is, while for other systems you should have C++ compiler and Boost libraries in your system before running this command:
+`Freddi` pre-compiled x86-64 Linux packages for several Python versions are available on <https://pypi.org/project/freddi/> and can be used as is, while for other configurations you should have C++ compiler and Boost libraries in your system before running this command:

 ```sh